alemart/surgescript/docs/tutorials/advanced_features.md

 object "Greeter"
 {
 	// Greeter is a factory.
 It spawns and configures
 	// a Greeting object for you.
-Being a plugin,
+As it is a package,
-	// Greeter can be used anywhere in the code. fun call(name)
+	// it can be imported and used anywhere. fun call(name)
 	{
 		g = spawn("Greeting");